Education

 Small and Medium Enterprise and Technology Hashimoto

-Introduction to Data Science Morohosi
+Introduction to Data Science I Morohosi

 Selected Topics in Policy Studies I -IV